Obama and Democrats raise record funds, poll holds steady

 Republicans have had greater success in raising funds from outside groups known as Super PACs or political action committees, which can spend unlimited amounts on advertising.

-Additional reporting by Alina Selyukh and Steve Holland; Editing by Alistair Bell and Xavier Briand
+Additional reporting by Alina Selyukh and Steve Holland; Editing by Alistair Bell, Xavier Briand and Paul Simao